ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02_new.md

 In a comment above your modified function, make sure you describe what it does.
 Include a description of what each parameter means, and what is returned.

 ### Test your code
-Come up with several test cases, and then run your code on these test cases using one of the two testing methods described above.
+Come up with several test cases.
 If any of your test cases fail, fix your code so that they pass.
 Make sure you test enough cases so that you are confident your code works in all cases.
 For example, if you take a country name as one of your parameters, what happens if the user enters a country your code does not know about?
 Does it behave as you expect?

 If you get part-way done, and *some* of your tests pass, but not others, or you are in the middle of working when it is time for a break, that is STILL a good time to do a commit.
 Add the letters "WIP" to the start of your